-The objective of ECCR is to promote the relief of sickness and the preservation and protection of good health by promoting clinical and experimental research in hypertension and cardiovascular disease in Europe.
+The mission of ECCR is to promote relief of sickness and the preservation and protection of good health through clinical and experimental research in hypertension and cardiovascular disease.

 ECCR is a member of the Council for Basic Cardiovascular Science of the European Society of Cardiology, whose aims are to enhance the importance of basic science to clinical cardiology and act as a Europe wide forum for cardiovascular research societies, and a conduit for positive collaboration.